conp-pcno-training/SDC-LOSSLESS-QC/_episodes/02-preparing_for_QC.md

 - "First key point.
 Brief Answer to questions.
 (FIXME)"
 ---

-1. Open MATLAB (2015b or later).
+1. Open MATLAB (2014b or later).

-2. Navigate to the pipeline root directory (in this tutorial, that will be the face_13 folder)
+2. Navigate to the pipeline root directory (in this tutorial, that will be the face_13 folder).

 3. In the MATLAB Command Window, set the path for eeglab and its plugins, and open eeglab: